dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 The syntax how to refer to these different groups of properties is described [here](#referencing-ontologies).

-The following base properties can be used as super-property:
+The following DSP base properties are available:

 - `hasValue`: This is the most general case, to be used in all cases when your property is none of the special cases below.
 - `hasLinkTo`: a link to another resource